 Sue: The Doctor’s a bit gung-ho in this story.

 Me: He’s stunning the guards with an ion bonder.
 He’s not committing genocide or anything like that.

 Sue: So why doesn’t he carry a stun-gun all the time, then? **** the sonic screwdriver – this is much more effective.

 Melkur forces Tremas to kill Proctor Neman in cold blood.

-Melkur orders the Doctor to come closer.
+Melkur wants the Doctor to come closer.

 The Doctor finally confronts the Master.

-Sue: He doesn’t look like the Master.
+Sue: He doesn’t look like the Master to me.